orchidsoftware/orchid.software/docs/en/hig/philosophy.md

 ---

-## Concision

-Orchid prioritizes simplicity, ensuring key features of your app are easily accessible through a streamlined, dockable navigation and workspace.

-## Consistent User Experience

-Orchid provides a consistent interaction language and visual design, whether you are completing a sales order, reviewing your KPIs, or managing vacation requests.
-The web application ensures an intuitive and consistent experience throughout.
+Orchid prioritizes simplicity and user experience, ensuring key functions of the application are easily accessible through consistent and intuitive navigation and workspace.
+The platform offers a consistent interaction language and visual design, providing a seamless experience for tasks such as fulfilling sales orders, reviewing KPIs, or managing vacation requests.

-## Adaptive Design

-Orchid is designed to be adaptable, enabling you to work efficiently on both mobile devices and office desktops.
-The application provides full information without any clipping, allowing for seamless transitions between devices.
+Designed for adaptability, Orchid can be used effectively on both mobile devices and desktop computers.
+The app provides complete information without any clipping, ensuring a seamless transition between devices and a consistent user experience.

 ## Avoid Feature Bloat